mjpcoder2type/MJP_CPP_Portfolio/README.md

-# MJP_CSharp_Portfolio
+# MJP_Python_Portfolio
-A place to upload C# files as part of a growing programming portfolio.
+A place to upload Python files as part of a growing programming portfolio.